Economy surged ahead of Omicron outbreak

 But the unseasonably mild weather in November also played its part.

-The construction sector, which grew at a rapid 3.5%, was able to operate on sites throughout the month due to the dry weather.
+The construction sector, which grew at a rapid 3.5 percent, was able to operate on sites throughout the month due to the dry weather.

-Infrastructure businesses saw their output rise 11.4%, while private new housing companies rose 5.5%.
+Infrastructure businesses saw their output rise 11.4 percent, while private new housing companies rose 5.5 percent.

 Their strong growth is in part explained by a bounceback from large losses in October, but there is also evidence that supply chain problems eased during the month.